-To make using MIDI on Linux a straightforward exercise, we have created a small background process which automatically sets up the MIDI connections as new software instance gets launched or a new MIDI controllers gets connected to the system.
+To make the use of MIDI on Linux a straightforward exercise, we have created a small background process which automatically sets up the MIDI connections when new software instances get launched or a new MIDI controllers gets connected to the system.

 This takes care of a lot of use cases.
 However, it might not suit some more advanced MIDI routings, in particular when it is intended to interconnect a software MIDI port to another software port, or the same for ports categorized as hardware ones.
 This can be worked around by either manually tweaking the connections after they were automatically set up using software like

 It can be enabled by running: